 HWH Stables is owned and operated by Chris Fenech, and was established with the intention to create an income to help support a respite service that is provided to families affected by Huntington’s Disease (HD) at his family's property located at 267 Dairyville Road, Upper Orara NSW.

-Chris' wife is affected by HD, and as an active member of the NSW Huntington’s Association he felt it was the least he could do to enable families to visit his property to enjoy the surrounds, ride a horse, and generally take their mind off the day-to-day of living with HD.
+Chris' family is affected by HD, and as an active member of the NSW Huntington’s Association he felt it was the least he could do to enable families to visit his property to enjoy the surrounds, ride a horse, and generally take their mind off the day-to-day of living with HD.

 With full support from the NSW Huntington’s Association, families will be provided a day visit as HWH Stables cannot accommodate, this said, staff will provide advice on local attractions and hotels and while at the property all meals and activities will be free to all members of the families that visit.